-Try these Chicken Stuffed Zucchini Enchiladas for a low carb dinner tonight!
-Thin slices of zucchini replace the tortillas in this chicken enchilada recipe!
+Try these Chicken Stuffed Zucchini Enchiladas for a low carb dinner!
+Thin slices of zucchini replace the tortillas in these tasty enchiladas!

 A Low Carb Chicken Enchilada Recipe